jeswheel/haiti_article/README.md

 - [ ] Probably need to change the parameter table to a figure...
 See: [when should I make my table a figure](https://journals.plos.org/ploscompbiol/s/tables)
 - [ ] Make SI README file that describes the makefile.
 - [ ] Describe the makefile here in the README.
 - [ ] **DON'T FORGET**: Before re-running everything, remove `ncores` argument from `fit_haiti3` and `fit_haiti1`.
-This argument doesn't do anything, but was left in so as to not trigger the `bake` recalculation of the file, which would be inconvinient when working on the manuscript.
+This argument doesn't do anything, but was left in so as to not trigger the `bake` recalculation of the file, which would be inconvenient when working on the manuscript.
 - [ ] Final things:
    - [ ] Check all journal requirements are met
    - [ ] Final proof-read.
-   - [ ] Delete all commented out text and code
+   - [x] Delete all commented out text and code
    - [ ] Re-run everything and submit.

 - [x] Fix author affiliations and emails.